syncfusion-content/wpf-docs/wpf/Calculate/Calculate-functions.md

 #### Remarks:

-#NUM! - occurs if arguments do not have a valid value.
+&#35;NUM! - occurs if arguments do not have a valid value.

-#VALUE! - occurs if arguments do not have valid data types.
+&#35;VALUE! - occurs if arguments do not have valid data types.

-#DIV/0! - occurs if there are fewer than three data points, or the sample standard deviation is zero.
+&#35;DIV/0! - occurs if there are fewer than three data points, or the sample standard deviation is zero.

-3### Example:
+#### Example:

 ![](Calculate-functions_images/Calculate-functions_img46.png)

+_SKEW.P_

 ### COVARIANCE.P